Ghostling225/Homepage-Source/README.md

 License
 -------
 The source code of this website is available under the [MIT license](https://en.wikipedia.org/wiki/MIT_License#License_terms).
-The resources (everything in `src/res/`) should not be redistributed.
+The resources (everything in `src/res/`) should not be redistributed, though.